 As a senior executive, sponsor of change, and Executive Instructor for Prosci Canada teaching change management practitioners, one of the most frequently asked questions I have received is, "How can I get my executives on board with change management and fulfilling their roles as sponsors?"

-I'd like to say I have an easy answer to that one, but the truth is this may take time - remember, change is a process.
-One of the great tools to help is, of course, the Prosci ADKAR Model - you've got to build their awareness, desire, knowledge, ability and reinforcement.
-The ADKAR Model says that in order for a change to be made successfully, an individual must have strong:
+I'd like to say I have an easy answer to that one, but the truth is this may take time.
+Remember, change is a process.
+One of the great tools to help is, of course, the Prosci ADKAR Model—you've got to build their awareness, desire, knowledge, ability and reinforcement.
+The ADKAR Model says that in order to successfully make a change, an individual must have strong:

 Awareness of the need for change

 Desire to participate in and support the change

 Now, using the same model to "apply change management," we get:

 Desire to participate in and support change management

 Knowledge on how to apply change management

 Ask yourself: How can I build awareness, desire, knowledge, ability and reinforcement for change management, especially with senior leaders?

 Here are a few tips.
 You can remember these as the "The 5 B's of Executive Buy-In"